 Nicholas is a Vice President of ‘Modern Church’ (founded 1898) the oldest theological society in the Anglican Communion.
 He is also interested in the study of Anglicanism both historical and contemporary and he is the editor of a website dedicated to the study of the subject, which can be found at:www.anglicanism.org.

-Elizabeth of York, Mary and Margaret Tudor, Catherine of Aragon, Anne Boleyn, Jane Seymour, Anne of Cleves, Catherine Howard, Catherine Parr, Lady Jane Grey, Mary, Elizabeth.
-Deadlier than the male, powers behind the thrones, formative figures in a tumultuous era whose various influences are with us to this day.
+Elizabeth of York, Catherine of Aragon, Anne Boleyn, Jane Seymour, Anne of Cleves, Catherine Howard, Catherine Parr, Lady Jane Grey, Mary, Elizabeth.
+Deadlier than the male, powers behind and on the throne, formative figures in a tumultuous era whose various influences are with us to this day.
 Click for synopsis below:

 ANNE OF CLEVES – ENGLAND’S HALF-FORGOTTEN QUEEN Part two of part two of a Tetralogy, a four part series available one part at a time or as a Study Day

 Talks may be customised to suit your requirements including bespoke talks.
 They are illustrated by Keynote (Power Point) projection and sound I am also able to deliver lectures online using Zoom or similar platforms.
 For more information, please get in touch using the Contact form.